napoknot21/cm-os/doc/archLinuxInstallionGuide.md

 This guide is a summary and customization of the installation guide of [archlinux.org](archlinux.org) so if you want to check the offical guide click [here](https://wiki.archlinux.org/title/installation_guide)

-## Prerequisites
+## General Prerequisites
+First of all, it's good practice to back up all your files.
+Indeed, if something goes wrong, you could permanently delete them, especially since we are going to modify the hard disk.
+So, be careful!
-First of all, you need to download the lastest version of ISO arch linux file in the official website.
+Next, you need to download the latest version of the Arch Linux ISO file from the official website.
+If you don't know how to do this, you can find instructions on internet or any site :)

-**Before to start, I advice you to make a back up of all your windows data**: It's always important to do it before make any change in the system !
+### Dual-Boot Prerequisites
+One common issue during dual-booting arises when installing GRUB (you'll see more about this later).
+To avoid this, ensure that the size of your boot/EFI partition is greater than 250 MB; ideally, 1 GB is better, although the smaller size should suffice.
+For Windows users, the size of your `SYSTEM` partition is typically 100 GB.
+You'll need to increase this.
+If you're unsure how to go about it, you can refer to this [tutorial](https://youtu.be/HDa4hfGX5xE?feature=shared).

 ### Creating a separate partition/Volume for Arch Linux
-> If you are not in a Dual Boot case, skip this part and go directly to **Installation** section
+> If you are not in a **Dual Boot** case, skip this part and go directly to **Installation** section